-After last year’s success, I have been invited back to the Texas S.T.E.A.M.
+I was invited back to the Texas S.T.E.A.M.
 Summit in Houston, TX, January 12-13, 2018 as a featured presenter.
-This conference is hosted by The Village School, in collaboration with MIT.
-I will present “Into the Ovoid” Patterns in Motion on Friday, January 12, 2018 at the school.
+This conference was hosted by The Village School, in collaboration with MIT.
+I presented “Into the Ovoid” Patterns in Motion on Friday, January 12, 2018 at the school.

 Film Festival Successes!